polterguy/polterguy.github.io/workflows/index.md

 ## Functional programming

-This is facilitated for by functional constructs.
+This is facilitated by functional constructs.
 Each slot in [Hyperlambda](/hyperlambda/) takes a node-set as its input, and returns another node-set after executing.
 This is what allows for _"chaining"_ Hyperlambda actions such as illustrated in the above video.
 Combined with [lambda expressions](/plugins/magic.node/#lambda-expressions), this allows you to chain _"function invocations"_ or slots, where the output from one slot is used as input to the next.

 ## Actions

 Actions are the basic atomic building blocks of workflows, and an action is defined as _"the smallest piece of code that does something useful"_.
-This allows you to create chains of actions that somehow implements your business logic, _without_ having to manually write the code yourself.
+This allows you to create chains of actions that somehow implement your business logic, _without_ having to manually write the code yourself.

 ### Create your own actions

 Actions are just declaratively created snippets of Hyperlambda, allowing you to create custom actions you can later reference in your own workflows.
-Below is the _"file-load"_ action to illustrated how an action looks like.
+Below is the _"file-load"_ action to illustrate what an action looks like.

 ```
 /*